MRLintern/1D_Wave-Equation-MPI/README.md

 ## Results

 The results of the calculations are printed to `results.txt`.
-These are included.

 ## Additional